Definitions and Descriptions

 A muskrat den is any cavity, which is capped by muskrats with vegetative matter including but not limited to hollow stumps and bank cavities.
 Holes in the bank not capped with vegetative matter shall not be considered muskrat dens.

-A trap is any device which is made to catch animals.
+A trap is any device which is made to catch or hold animals.
 There are many types of traps, but those which you are allowed to use to trap wild animals in Maine under the rules explained in the following pages are:

 - Foothold traps (including those manufactured with padded jaws)